Keyhan Maleki: Career

-Keyhan Maleki began his career in 1978 by performing in school theaters until 1983.
+Kayhan Maleki began his career in 1978 by performing in school theaters until 1983.
 He commenced his career in cinema in 1993 by acting in the movie Great Hopes.

-Keyhan Maleki introduce to TV by Analect of 39 (1994) and became popular by Youthful Days TV series (1999–2000).
+Kayhan Maleki introduce to TV by Analect of 39 (1994) and became popular by Youthful Days TV series (1999–2000).
 His best performance was in Neibours TV series.

-Keyhan Maleki illustrated his successful career in cinema.
+Kayhan Maleki illustrated his successful career in cinema.
 His performance in Miracle of Smile (1997) and Rainman (1999) are examples of his capabilities.